Requirements to Pass

 - an indication of the unit content the paper may examine.

 Students must follow directions given by the Final Examination Supervisor.

-Students will be required to present their Macquarie University Campus Card as photographic proof of identity for the duration of the final examination and may be refused the opportunity to take a final examination where unable to show their student ID card.
+Students will be required to present their Macquarie University Campus Card as photographic proof of identity for the duration of the final examination.

 Students are not permitted to: